 14. Personal Experience

-One of the best ways to find novel inspirations is through recalling those moments, including the most painful and embarrassing, and convert these into a strong story with a hidden message your readers should know and learn from.
+One of the best ways to find novel inspirations is through recalling those moments, including the most painful and embarrassing, which becomes a foundation of developing a strong story with a hidden message your readers should know and learn from.

 Most of my characters are my alter-egos.
 Alexandra Montenegro, a former notorious female assassin, from my book “Accidental Quest,” is actually taken from my desire to express my voice when I was young.
 Her childhood trauma is from my personal experience.